Sally Hemings: Hemings in Paris

 Sally Hemings remained in France for 26 months.
 Slavery had been abolished in that country after the Revolution in 1789; Jefferson paid wages to her and James while they were in Paris.
-He paid Sally Hemings the equivalent of $2 a month.
+He paid her the equivalent of $2 a month.
 In comparison, he paid James Hemings $4 a month as chef-in-training, and his Parisian scullion $2.50 a month; the other French servants earned from $8 to $12 a month.
 Toward the end of their stay, James used his money to pay for a French tutor and to learn the language, and Sally was also learning French.
 There is no record of where she lived: it may have been with Jefferson and her brother in the Hôtel de Langeac on the Champs-Elysées, or at the convent Abbaye de Penthemont where the girls Maria and Martha were schooled.
 Whatever the weekday arrangements, Jefferson and his retinue spent weekends together at his villa.
 Jefferson purchased some fine clothing for Hemings, which suggests that she accompanied Martha as a lady's maid to formal events.

 According to her son Madison's memoir, Hemings became pregnant by Jefferson in Paris.
 She was about 16 at the time.
-Under French law, Sally and James could have petitioned for their freedom, but if she returned to Virginia with Jefferson, it would be as an enslaved person.
-She agreed to return with him to the United States, based on his promise to free her children when they came of age (at 21).
+Under French law, Sally and James were free and could have petitioned to stay; a return to Virginia meant a return to slavery.
+She agreed to return with him to the United States in exchange for his promise to free her children when they came of age (at 21).
 Hemings' strong ties to her mother, siblings, and extended family likely drew her back to Monticello.

 Return to the United States and children's freedom

 In 1789, Sally and James Hemings returned to the United States with Jefferson, who was 46 years old and seven years a widower.
-As shown by Jefferson's father-in-law, John Wayles, wealthy Virginia widowers frequently had sexual relations with enslaved women.
-This would not have been seen as unusual for Jefferson either.
-White society simply expected such men to be discreet about these relationships.
+As shown by Jefferson's father-in-law, John Wayles, sexual relationships between wealthy Virginia widowers and female slaves were not unknown.
+White society simply expected such men to be discreet about them.

 According to Madison Hemings, Sally's first child died soon after her return from Paris.
-Hemings had six children after her return to the U.S.; their complete names are in some cases uncertain:
+Hemings had six children after this; their complete names are in some cases uncertain: